lbryant-sss/rocketry_nozzle_dimensions_calculator/readme.md

-# Project Title
-Rocketry Nozzle Dimensions Calculation Report Generator
+# Rocketry Nozzle Dimensions Calculation Report Generator

 ## Overview
 This project is a portfolio project aimed at learning and showcasing my skills in web development using Django and data visualization with Matplotlib.